ad-freiburg/ad-blog/content/post/project-winerli-20.md

 3. The Wikipedia evaluation set only contains introductory parts of the articles.
 These parts contain lots of links, so my implementation using explicitly given link information does not have as much entity recognition/linking to do because it will use the link data trivially.
 4. The previous implementation evaluates each sentence in the Wikipedia-based evaluation set independently, even if they belong to the same article.
 This means that the approach to use pronouns and to try and find out which previous entity the pronoun references will not be able to work well unless the entity and a later matching pronoun occur in the same sentence.
 5. I had to change the tokenisation in the *Wikipedia w/o links* result file because the tokenisation was different from what SpaCy would do.
 In order to be able to compare this data to the results of SpaCy and of my implementation (which, just like the previous implementation, uses SpaCy for tokenisation) I needed the same tokenisation that SpaCy would produce.
 I'm not sure why the previous version of the file was tokenized the way it is, I can only assume that maybe SpaCy's tokenisation has changed in newer versions.
 I split up the previous tokens the way SpaCy would do it and assigned the previously assigned entities to all of the single tokens.
-6. In the evaluation code from the previous implementation I noticed that for the GMB data set the tokens tagged with the IOB tag `O` (which means that the token does not belong to any chunk) were correctly excluded from the potential entities in the part that determines the quality of the entity categorisation, however in the part that evaluates the entity detection these tokens were considered entities which they aren't.
+6. In the evaluation code from the previous implementation I noticed that for the GMB data set the tokens tagged with the IOB tag `O` (which means that the token does not belong to any chunk) were correctly excluded from the potential entities in the part that determines the quality of the entity categorization, however in the part that evaluates the entity detection these tokens were considered entities which they aren't.
 This could potentially explain the very low values for recall (but very high precision as all tokens were considered entities) given in the thesis from the previous implementation for the GMB dataset, both for the implementation and for SpaCy.

 Because of the 3rd point I have created my own additional evaluation file (later referred to as *Wikipedia w/ links*) that uses longer parts of articles.
 This file contains the links and uses all trivially linked entities.
 I selected a few articles from different topics and prepared them for annotation by using SpaCy to split the text into tokens but reinserting the links and their corresponding entities again.
 The annotation was done both by a friend of mine and myself.
 The rest of the text will be assigned entities based on my own human expectations, so it is of course not completely neutral and should be taken with a grain of salt.
 For example on the word *"British"* the other annotator assigned the entity *"United Kingdom"* while I intuitively chose *"Great Britain"* which demonstrates that expectations may vary.